 [Back to top]

-An outbreak of human infections caused by the avian influenza A (H7N9) virus, which normally affects only birds, was reported from China in March 2013, causing 131 cases and 65 deaths as of late May.
+An outbreak of human infections caused by an H7N9 avian influenza A virus, which normally affects only birds, was reported from China in March 2013, causing 136 cases and 65 deaths as of June 2013.
 More than 30 cases were reported from the city of Shanghai.
 Cases were also reported from the provinces of Jiangsu, Anhui, Zhejiang, Henan, and Shandong.
 One case was reported from Beijing.
 Older males appeared to be particularly affected.
-The infections were characterized by fever, cough, and shortness of breath.
-Respiratory symptoms were often severe.
 Most of the cases occurred in those who had direct contact with poultry or birds in live poultry markets, had visited live poultry markets, or had prepared or cooked freshly slaughtered birds from live poultry markets.
 Frequent hand-washing was associated with a reduced rate of infection (see Eurosurveillance).
-The virus has not been detected to date on farms or in commercial poultry operations.
-There is no evidence so far of person-to-person spread.
-The live poultry markets in Shanghai have been closed.
-No new cases have been reported since May 8, 2013, suggesting that the outbreak may be subsiding.
-No travel restrictions are recommended for China, but visitors should avoid contact with live, uncooked, or undercooked poultry or eggs.
-Travelers to China who develop fever, cough or shortness of breath should seek immediate medical attention.
-For further information, go to the the World Health Organization and ProMED-mail.

 Seven cases of polio were reported in August-September 2011 from Hotan prefecture, Xinjiang Uygur autonomous region.
 Genetic sequencing indicates the virus was probably imported from Pakistan.
 The government responded by mounting a polio immunization campaign (see the World Health Organization).
 All travelers should be fully immunized against polio.
 Any adult who completed the routine childhood immunizations but never received a booster as an adult should be given a single dose of inactivated polio vaccine.
 All children should be up-to-date in their polio immunizations and any adult who never completed the initial series of immunizations should do so before departure.